1Why should I arrange my insurance through AGLS rather than direct with the Insurance Company?

 12What happens after my insurance application is submitted and my medical exam has been completed?

 At this time, the life insurance company will begin to evaluate your case.
 This evaluation is called “underwriting.”
 A life insurance underwriter initially reviews the answers to the questions on your applications, along with the results of any medicals or blood tests.
 The insurance underwriting process generally takes 1-2 weeks depending on the amount of information the company must gather in order to make their decision.
-Once all required information has been received, the life insurance company will make their decision regarding whether, and at what rate, you qualify for an insurance policy.
+Once all required information has been received, the life insurance company will decide whether they want to provide you with insurance and if so, at what premium.

 13Will my insurance rate be affected if I smoke?

 Insurance rates for smokers are higher than for non-smokers.
 In order to qualify for non-smoker rates, life insurance companies require that you be smoke-free for at least 12 months.

 Most insurance carriers offer several fractional premium modes, including monthly, quarterly or half yearly.
 The charges for each fractional mode vary by insurance company.
 Premiums can be paid annually or half yearly by cheque, money order, credit card, or direct debit, or monthly via credit card or direct debit from your bank account.
 You may also be able to pay your premiums through your Super fund.

 15Is there a money-back guarantee?

 Yes.
 If at any time during the application process you change your mind for any reason whatsoever, you will receive a full refund, no questions asked.
 This guarantee also continues during the insurers cooling off period.

 16Can I change my amount of cover, if my personal circumstances change?